FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 Supported pipe operations are:

-1. grep - Show only lines that match supplied regex
+* `grep` - Show only lines that match supplied regex
-2. match - Same as grep, but can be used with optional parameters to also show lines before and after matched lines
+* `match` - Same as `grep`, but can be used with optional parameters to also show lines before and after matched lines
-3. context-match - Same as grep, but also shows parent structure
+* `context-match` - Same as `grep`, but also shows parent structure
-4. brief - Display root elements in short table format
+* `brief` - Display root elements in short table format
-5. hide-empty-data-nodes - Hide data nodes without child nodes
+* `hide-empty-data-nodes` - Hide data nodes without child nodes
-6. hide-attributes - Hide attributes of data nodes
+* `hide-attributes` -  Hide attributes of data nodes

 ## Redirecting output

 The output of an executed command can be redirected to a file using the `>` sign followed by a filename.

-* Example:
+**Example:**

 ```shell Move to specified device
 config>uniconfig-topology R1